OpenDocument Format for developers

 Open Document Format (ODF) is an international family of standards that is standardised at OASIS and was first adopted by ISO/IEC JTC1 SC34 in 2005.

-There really are a myriad of new possibilities you have for working with office documents and optimising your workflow.
+There really is a myriad of new possibilities you have for working with office documents and optimising your workflow.
 On this page you will find an overview of dozens of software libraries that make it easy to access content stored in OpenDocument Format.
 If your product or project is not listed, contact us.

 Creator: SUN Microsystems